-At June 30, 1996, the Company's real estate owned, net amounted to \$133.6 million or 7.0% of total assets and consisted almost entirely of single-family residential real estate and multi-family residential and commercial real estate acquired by foreclosure or deed-in-lieu thereof on loans in the Company's discounted loan portfolio.
+At March 31, 1996, the Company's real estate owned, net amounted to \$151.3million or 8.0% of total assets and consisted almost entirely of single-family residential real estate and multi-family residential and commercial real estate acquired by foreclosure or deed-in-lieu thereof on loans in the Company's discounted loan portfolio.
 The growth in the Company's real estate owned in recent years reflects the expansion of the Company's discounted loan acquisition and resolution activities.
-Real estate owned properties generally are non-earning assets, although multi-family residential and commercial real estate owned may provide some operating income to the Company depending on the circumstances.
+Real estate owned properties generally are nonearning assets, although multi-family residential and commercial real estate owned may provide some operating income to the Company depending on the circumstances.
 Moreover, the value of real estate owned properties can be significantly affected by the economies and markets for real estate in which they are located and require the establishment of provisions for losses to ensure that they are carried at the lower of cost or fair value, less estimated costs to dispose of the properties.
 Real estate owned also require increased allocation of resources and expense to the management and work out of the asset, which also can adversely affect operations.
-Although the Company's real estate owned, net decreased by \$33.0 million or 19.8% during the six months ended June 30, 1996, there can be no assurance that the amount of the Company's real estate owned will not increase in the future as a result of the Company's discounted loan acquisition and resolution activities and the Company's single-family residential, multi-family residential, commercial real estate and construction lending activities.
-In addition, there can be no assurance that in the future the Company's real estate owned will not have environmental problems which could materially adversely affect the Company's financial condition or operations.
-See "Business--Asset Quality--Real Estate Owned."
+There can be no assurance that the amount of the Company's real estate owned will not increase in the future as a result of the Company's discounted loan acquisition and resolution activities and the Company's single-family residential, multi-family residential, commercial real estate and construction lending activities.
+See "Business -Asset Quality - Real Estate Owned.